Frequently asked questions – Softwood lumber

 What is an administrative review?

 The U.S. Department of Commerce conducts an annual review of its anti-dumping and countervailing duty orders.
-This administrative review process delivers updated duty rates to companies that are subject to the review.
+This administrative review process establishes updated duty rates for companies that are subject to the review.
 Generally, a company is subject to the review if there has been a specific request for a review of that company filed with the U.S. Department of Commerce.
 The administrative review will establish final duty assessment rates for shipments entered during the period of review and establish new estimated duty deposit rates going forward until the next annual administrative review is completed.

 When does the United States begin the administrative review processes?